nca45/SteamGameDir/README.md

 ```

-Search for a game directory and tune the match 'fuzziness' to be more strict:
+Search for a game directory and tune the match 'fuzziness' to be more strict or more forgiving:
 ```bash
 SteamGameDir Baldur's Gate 3 --fuzz 100
 ```